blorticus/smpp/README.md

 ## Status

 In **pdu.go**, the global variable `pduTypeDefinition` maps the Mandatory Parameters for each PDU type.
 Particularly, neither SubmitMulti nor SubmitMultiResp are implemented, and messages of this type will neither encode nor decode properly.
 It requires a bit of extra logic in the code to support these.
 Additionally, there are no unit tests for a subset of the message types, so their encode/decode methods are not thoroughly tested.

-## TODO

-# Implement a maximum length parameter to prevent rapid buffer memory consumption in Peer object